 Teams must be headed by an individual of any status with the OAA as leader and spokesperson for the team.
-Team members may include diverse individuals from the design community and beyond (e.g. community activists, politicians, subject matter experts, group or institutional representatives, etc.), and/or OAA practices.
+Team members may include diverse individuals from the design community and beyond (e.g. community activists, politicians, subject matter experts, group or institutional representatives).

-The SHIFT Infrastructure/Architecture Challenge is not open to current members of the OAA Council, Awards Steering Committee and SHIFT Task Group, or practices in which these individuals are owners, principals, associates and/or employees.
+The SHIFT Resiliency/Architecture Challenge is not open to current members of the OAA Council or the Communications Committee.

-Illustrate the issue and application of architectural thinking with text (maximum 5000 words) and images (maximum of 14 visuals, drawings and/or photos), as required.
+Illustrate the resiliency concept and application of architectural thinking with text (maximum 5000 words) and images (maximum of 14 visuals, drawings and/or photos), as required.
 Submissions may choose the elements best-suited to present their ideas.
-Physical models, prototypes or installations must be photographed.
+Physical models, prototypes, or installations must be photographed.

 A video (maximum length of three minutes) must be uploaded for all submissions.
-This is your opportunity to concisely explain directly to the jury the infrastructure issue your submission has identified and how your proposal addresses the issue.
-Your “elevator pitch” to the jury, this video should provide an overview of the submission, the content and the thesis of the issue.
+This is your opportunity to concisely explain directly to the jury the resiliency concept your submission has identified and how your proposal addresses the issue.
+Your “elevator pitch” to the jury, this video should provide an overview of the submission, the content, and the thesis of your concept.

 Please note: the video will not be evaluated for its production quality, but is an introduction of the idea directly to the jury members.
 This is not final video content for public viewing.

-Submissions are to be submitted using the SHIFT Online Submission Form by January 18, 2019.
+Submissions are completed using the SHIFT Online Submission Form.
+The Deadline for submissions was January 18, 2021.